Skip to the content.

 It accepts two parameters.

-1. an Object, whose keys are the query parameter names and their corresponding value(s) are the query parameter values.
-If a value is an array with more than one element, then it will be an multi-value parameter.
+1. an Object, whose keys are query parameter names and whose values are the corresponding query parameter values.
+If a value is an array with more than one element, it becomes a multi-value parameter.

-import { getApi } from "es-fetch-api";
+import { getApi, query } from "es-fetch-api";

 const api = getApi('http://mydomain.com/api?hello=1')